BestTimesToVisit.com Logo

 transport

 Getting around Nosy Be is an adventure!
-For longer distances, hire a taxi for the day (negotiate the price beforehand – expect around 100,000-150,000 MGA for a full day) or rent a quad bike for more flexibility.
-For shorter hops, shared taxis ('taxi-brousse') are incredibly cheap but can be a bit of a squeeze and follow less predictable routes.
+For longer distances, consider hiring a taxi for the day (negotiate the price beforehand, usually around 100,000-150,000 MGA) to explore multiple beaches or attractions.
+For shorter hops, 'taxi-brousse' (shared minibuses) are incredibly cheap but can be crowded and follow less predictable schedules.

 culture